blackmetal2000/nwjns/README.md

 This is a new system call, that allows to pass both `UserApcFlags` and `MemoryReserveHandle`.
 Advantages:

-1. this API accepts 3 arguments!
+1. the APC ROUTINE accepts 3 arguments!
 2. the thread doesn't need to be in alertable state! (new)